fazo96/ipfs-boards/README.md

 This project was conceived to solve that.
 With the help of modern web technologies, the IPFS and IPNS protocols and some optional cache servers, we can solve these problems and create a true universal platform which can act as:

-- Discussion board
+- Discussion board, like reddit or 4chan
+- Blog with dynamic comments
 - Wiki
 - File Sharing platform
+- (Maybe) Forum (not sure because it would require some changes, but maybe)
-- E-Learning platform
+- (Maybe) E-Learning platform

 With security, control, reliability, rock solid stability, fully distributed architecture or, optionally, none of these!